margglee/michiganWeatherApp/README.md

 # michiganWeatherApp
-App that shows one of the five random weather predictions
+A fun app that shows one of the five random weather predictions

-Since Michigan natives joke about the unpredictable weather, I made this weather app that provides inaccurate and unpredictable weather information using sensors.
+Since Michigan natives joke about the unpredictable weather, I made this weather app that provides inaccurate and unpredictable weather information that uses the capabilities of the phone.
 This is a fun personal project to learn about app development, Java and Android Studio.

 Weather Statuses